magento/devdocs/guides/v2.0/comp-mgr/trouble/cman/component-depend.md

 Edit `composer.json` to make any of these changes and try the readiness check again.

 <h3 id="trouble-depend-permission">File system permissions issues</h3>
-If the web server user doesn't have permissions to write to directories on the Magento file system, a message similar to the following displays:
+If the Magento file system owner doesn't have permissions to write to directories on the Magento file system, a message similar to the following displays:

 	file_put_contents(/var/www/html/magento2ce/var/composer_home/cache/repo/https---
 	packagist.org/provider-doctrine$instantiator.json): failed to open stream: Permission denied